KathrynBottenberg/Election_Analysis/README.md

 # Election Analysis

 ## 1. Overview of Election Audit: Explain the purpose of this election audit analysis.
+A precinct in Colorado has held an election to determine their next United States congressman.
+The election results have been collected and we are tasked with auditing the data collected to determine the voter turnout, the total votes for each county in the precint, determine which countyh had the largest voter turnout, calculate the amount of votes each candidate received, and then determine the winner of the election in that precinct based on popular vote.

 ## 2. Election-Audit Results:
    ### - How many votes were cast in this congressional election?